Symbian9/qmapshack-doc-wiki/DocBasicsMapDem.md

  Ext.   | Comment
 --------|-------------
-.img    | Garmin Map Image.
-This must be the same file as used on the devices.
-A collection with a \*tdb file and several \*img files won't do.
+.img    | Garmin Map Images.
+This must be the same container files as used on the devices (often named gmapsupp_*.img).
+Garmin map images consisting of several mapsets (required for older Garmin devices) can be used only if all included mapsets use the same type file.
+Freely available software tools can be used to find the properties of a map image container and to create map images with just 1 mapset from map image containers with several mapsets.
+A collection with a \*tdb file and several \*img map tile files won't do.

 ### Raster Maps